averaldofh/OBC_VW/README.md

 **Odometer:** With speed and time we can sum our mileage very easily and store in non-volatile memory.

-**Oil Temperature:** Still figuring out how i will attach an NTC to monitor oil temperature.
+**Oil Temperature:** Still figuring out how i will attach an NTC to monitor oil temperature, probably at the oil cooler.
 But the NTC uses a Steinhart-Hart equation.

-**Fuel level:** Just as simple as a potentiometer and a buoy.
+**Fuel level:** I used a scraped aircraft fuel sensor, which works between aprox 20 and 50 ohms.

 **Battery Level:** Simplest thing on the whole project.